Universe: Photons

 A photon is the quantum of light and all other forms of electromagnetic radiation.
 It is the carrier for the electromagnetic force.
 The effects of this force are easily observable at the microscopic and at the macroscopic level because the photon has zero rest mass; this allows long distance interactions.

 The photon epoch started after most leptons and anti-leptons were annihilated at the end of the lepton epoch, about 10 seconds after the Big Bang.
 Atomic nuclei were created in the process of nucleosynthesis which occurred during the first few minutes of the photon epoch.
 For the remainder of the photon epoch the universe contained a hot dense plasma of nuclei, electrons and photons.
-About 380,000 years after the Big Bang, the temperature of the Universe fell to the point where nuclei could combine with electrons to create neutral atoms.
+About 380,000 years after the Big Bang, the temperature of the universe fell to the point where nuclei could combine with electrons to create neutral atoms.
 As a result, photons no longer interacted frequently with matter and the universe became transparent.
 The highly redshifted photons from this period form the cosmic microwave background.
-Tiny variations in temperature and density detectable in the CMB were the early "seeds" from which all subsequent structure formation took place.
+Tiny variations in the temperature of the CMB correspond to variations in the density of the universe that were the early "seeds" from which all subsequent structure formation took place.

+Habitability

+The frequency of life in the universe has been a frequent point of investigation in astronomy and astrobiology, being the issue of the Drake equation and the different views on it, from identifying the Fermi paradox, the situation of not having found any signs of extraterrestrial life, to arguments for a biophysical cosmology, a view of life being inherent to the physical cosmology of the universe.

 Cosmological models

 Model of the universe based on general relativity

 General relativity is the geometric theory of gravitation published by Albert Einstein in 1915 and the current description of gravitation in modern physics.
 It is the basis of current cosmological models of the universe.
 General relativity generalizes special relativity and Newton's law of universal gravitation, providing a unified description of gravity as a geometric property of space and time, or spacetime.
 In particular, the curvature of spacetime is directly related to the energy and momentum of whatever matter and radiation are present.

 The relation is specified by the Einstein field equations, a system of partial differential equations.
 In general relativity, the distribution of matter and energy determines the geometry of spacetime, which in turn describes the acceleration of matter.
 Therefore, solutions of the Einstein field equations describe the evolution of the universe.
 Combined with measurements of the amount, type, and distribution of matter in the universe, the equations of general relativity describe the evolution of the universe over time.